meritamas/MT-Attributes-and-Skills-for-DFU/readme.txt

-These files demonstrate how one could implement MeriTamas's alternative attribute and skill system to Daggerfall Unity.
+These files demonstrate how one could implement MeriTamas's alternative attribute and skill system to Daggerfall Unity. (see https://forums.dfworkshop.net/viewtopic.php?f=14&t=4888)

 My idea of how you could do it.
 1. Download the DFU source code.